-Has the behaviour been repeated on more than one occasion?
-In the same way it must be considered has the behaviour persisted after the issue has already been discussed or dealt with and appropriately resolved?
+Has the behaviour been repeated to an individual on more than one occasion?
+In the same way it must be considered whether the behaviour has persisted after the issue has already been discussed or dealt with and appropriately resolved.

 Once the outcome of the incident(s) has been established it is necessary to ensure future incidents of abuse do not occur again and consider the support and intervention required for those involved.

-Other interventions that could be considered may target a whole class or year group, for example a speaker on cyber bullying, relationship abuse etc. It may be that through the continued curriculum of assemblies, PSHE, circle time etc. certain issues can be discussed and debated more frequently.
+Other interventions that could be considered may target a whole class or year group, for example a speaker on cyber bullying, relationship abuse etc. It may be that through the continued curriculum of PSHE and SMSC that certain issues can be discussed and debated more frequently.

 If the young person feels particularly vulnerable it may be that a risk assessment can be put in place for them whilst in school so that they have someone named that they can talk to, support strategies for managing future issues and identified services to offer additional support.

 In this circumstance it is important to find out why the young person has behaved in such a way.
 It may be that the young person is experiencing their own difficulties and may even have been harmed themselves in a similar way.
 In such cases support such as one to one mentoring or counselling may also be necessary.
-Particular support from identified services may be necessary through a CAF/strengthening families/early help referral and the young person may require additional support from family members.
+Particular support from identified services may be necessary through an early help referral and the young person may require additional support from family members.

-Once the support required to meet the individual needs of the young person has been met, it is important that young person receives a consequence for their behaviour.
+Once the support required to meet the individual needs of the young person has been met, it is important that the young person receives a consequence for their behaviour.
 This may be in the form of restorative justice e.g. making amends with the young person they have targeted if this has been some form of bullying.
 In the cases of sexually harmful behaviour it may be a requirement for the young person to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
-If there is any form of criminal investigation ongoing it may be that this young person cannot be educated on site until the investigation has concluded.
-In that case, the young person will need to be provided with appropriate support and education whilst off site.
+If there is any form of criminal investigation ongoing it may be that this young person cannot be educated on site until the investigation has concluded, in which case the young person will need to be provided with appropriate support and education whilst off site.

 The school may also choose a punishment as a consequence such as exclusion or internal exclusion/inclusion/seclusion for a period of time to allow the young person to reflect on their behaviour.